BER - Airport Berlin Brandenburg

 Film, photo and sound recordings on DB premises require approval from the DB group press office.

-The Berlin S-Bahn is also part of the Deutsche Bahn therefore filming must also be requested at Deutsche Bahn.
+The Berlin S-Bahn is also part of the Deutsche Bahn and therefore filming must also be requested at Deutsche Bahn.

 Deutsche Bahn also maintains its own image database on the internet: